Per4merKC/HomeAssistant_HoneyHaus/README.md

-HoneyHaus
+# HoneyHaus

 This is my configuration...
-I'm new to Home-Assistant, but have roots back in the Mr. House days. :-)
+I'm new to Home-Assistant, but have roots back in the [Mister House](http://misterhouse.net) days. :-)